yahyamomtaz/medieval-ocr-pipeline/README.md

 - **Average line length**: ~45 characters
 - **Character Error Rate** (before correction): ~12.3%
 - **Training/Validation/Test split**: 80%/10%/10%

+The early printed books used for OCR and post-correction tasks originate from the [MAGIC digital archive](https://www.magic.unina.it), which provides open access to digitized manuscripts.
+Our training data was created by aligning OCR outputs with manually verified transcriptions based on these sources.

 ## 🚀 Installation